 - Regions where a water source is cheap and affordable.

-Benefits and Advantages of Flooding Method: The following are advantages of flooding method.
+Benefits and Advantages of Flooding Method: The following are advantages of the flooding method.

-- Shallow soils are best fit for this method.
+- Shallow soils are the best fit for this method.

 - This method is useful if the land required extensive levelling.

 - Set up cost and operation costs are less when compared to other methods.